Did You Say Brunch? :: Our Favorite Brunch Spots in New Orleans

 Brunch

 Yes, it’s worth the wait!
-It took us a while to try Bearcat for weekend brunch with kiddos because they cannot handle a long wait so we decided to make this one a weekday date for the two of us.
-We enjoyed the food and now understand while people wait outside in the rain, sleet, and NOLA sun to get a seat in one of the two locations of Bearcat.
+It took us a while to try Bearcat for weekend brunch with kiddos because they cannot handle a long wait, so we decided to make this one a weekday date for the two of us.
+We enjoyed the food and now understand why people wait outside in the rain, sleet, and NOLA sun to get a seat in one of the two locations of Bearcat.
 From the house-made juices to the extensive menu, there is plenty to explore and taste when you visit.
-We enjoyed the pancakes, cajun gravy biscuits, and grits but we plan to return to try more of the menu!
+We enjoyed the pancakes, Cajun gravy biscuits, and grits, but we plan to return to try more of the menu!

 Stanley’s